 Melt-and-set toppings or coatings, like yogurt or carob, are easy alternatives to traditional icing.
 These can be used with homemade treats or to dress-up bought dog treats for special occasions or gifts.
 See our stacked star Christmas tree dog treats for an example of making special treats with melt-and-set decorations.
 Check our our carob dipped dog treats for an example using ready made treats.

+Double check the ingredients when using this type of product.
 Yogurt melts and/or carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
 There’s nothing wrong with an occasional special treat, but always read the ingredients to know what you’re buying, eating, or sharing.

 Glazes, Washes, and Paints

 Unlike the icings and coatings above, this glazes, washes, and paints can be a little less naughty depending on the ingredients.
 Pre-baking glazes and washes can be made with a water, milk, or egg-base and optional tints, just like decorating human cookies.
 A light wash, like the carob wash on our mummy bone Halloween treats, can be used to add colour or accentuate stamped patterns.
 A heavy glaze can be brushed on for design or colour.
 You can also create a thick mixture and apply it like a paint to part of your treat.
-Depending on your base, type of tints, and application, you may need to use a starchy add-in to thicken up your paint.
+Depending on your base, type of tints, and application, you may need to use a starchy add-in to thicken up your food paints.

 Other DIY Dog Treat Decorating Ideas